-Robin was in high school when she started to complain about nausea, back pain and indigestion.
-Nonetheless, the spirited teenager kept up her fast-paced life as a cheerleader, editor of the school newspaper and member of the drama club.
+Robin was in high school when she started to complain about nausea, back pain and

 When the pain didn't subside, Babbini took her daughter to see a gynecologist.
 But he didn't connect a high-school-age girl with the potential of a gynecologic cancer and failed to ask the right questions, she says.
 "He really misunderstood it all and, sadly, shrugged it off."